Vonnda/Front-End-Test/README.md

 ## Supported browsers
 Ensure that the elements work and display correctly in the following browsers:

+- Desktop
   - Firefox (latest version)
   - Google Chrome (latest version)
   - Microsoft Edge
   - Internet Explorer 11
+- Tablet / Mobile
+  - Safari
+  - Chrome

 ## Coding Standards
 When working on the project use consistent coding style.
 You can also check guidelines like [Code Guide](http://codeguide.co/) or [CSS Guidelines](http://cssguidelin.es/). *Optional bonus task 2:* Use [BEM Methodology](https://en.bem.info/methodology/)